odddollar/Hertz-hunter/USAGE.md

 ## Menus

-There are three buttons used to operate the device:
+There are three inputs used to operate the device:

 - `PREV` - Go to the previous item
 - `SEL` - Select an item